mathjax/MathJax/docs/source/upgrade.rst

 development of MathJax has switched to `GitHub
 <https://github.com/mathjax/MathJax/>`_, which is now the primary location
 for MathJax source code and distributions.
-The SourceForge repository will no longer be avtively maintained (and hasn't been since November 2010), and so you will not be able to obtain updates through ``svn`` if you checked out MathJax from there.
+The SourceForge repository will no longer be actively maintained (and hasn't been since November 2010), and so you will not be able to obtain updates through ``svn`` if you checked out MathJax from there.